mage-os/devdocs/routes.md

 example, `<router id="standard">` defines a router for the frontend area, whereas `<router id="admin">` defines a router for the admin area.

+There are the following routers in Magento 2:

+**Admin Router**: The admin router is responsible for processing requests to the Magento Admin panel.
+It's configured in the
+`app/etc/di.xml` file and any additional admin routers are added in the adminhtml/routes.xml file.
+The default frontName for the admin router is "admin" but this can be changed for security reasons.

+**Standard Router**: The standard router is responsible for processing requests to the frontend of the Magento website.
+It
+handles all the routing for CMS pages, product pages, category pages, and customer account pages.

+**CMS Router**: The CMS router is specifically for routing requests to CMS pages such as Home page, About Us, and Contact
+Us.

+**Url Rewrite Router**: The URL rewrite router is used for routing requests that have been rewritten for SEO purposes.
+For
+example, if you have a product page with a URL like yourstore.com/catalog/product/view/id/50, you could rewrite it to yourstore.com/my-awesome-product.
+The URL rewrite router is responsible for interpreting requests to these SEO-friendly URLs and forwarding them to the correct place.

+**Default Router**: The default router is the last router to be processed.
+If no other router is able to process the request, the default router will process it.
+This is usually a 404 page not found error, but it could be configured to redirect to a custom page.

+> **Note**
+> The order of these routers matter.
+Each request in Magento is processed in the following
+> order: `admin`, `standard`, `cms`,
+> `url rewrite`, and `default`.
+If the request matches a route in the admin router, for example, it will be processed
+> there
+> and not passed to any subsequent routers.

 ## `<route>` Element

 The `<route>` element represents a specific route in Magento 2.
 It consists of three attributes: `id`, `frontName`, and